TY - JOUR

 N1 - Compared with inactive students or sports team nonparticipants, the odds of suicide ideation were lower among boys reporting frequent vigorous-intensity physical activity (adjusted odds ratio (AOR) = 0.48; 95% confidence interval (CI) = 0.29, 0.79) and sports team participation, respectively (AOR = 0.65; 95% CI = 0.48, 0.86).

-PY - 2007/12/1
+PY - 2007/12

-Y1 - 2007/12/1
+Y1 - 2007/12

-N2 - Purpose: To evaluate the associations of physical activity and sports team participation with suicidal behavior among U.S. high school students.
-Methods: Data were from the 2003 Youth Risk Behavior Survey ( N = 10,530 respondents).
+N2 - PURPOSE: To evaluate the associations of physical activity and sports team participation with suicidal behavior among U.S. high school students.
+METHODS: Data were from the 2003 Youth Risk Behavior Survey (N = 10,530 respondents).
 Exposure variables included physical activity (inactive, insufficient, moderately intensive, regular vigorously intensive, and frequent vigorously intensive) and sports team participation.
 Outcome variables were suicide ideation (seriously considering and/or planning suicide) and suicide attempts.
 Hierarchical logistic regressions were run, controlling for age, race, smoking, alcohol use, drug use, geographic region, unhealthy weight-control practices, and body mass index/weight perceptions.
-Results: Compared with inactive students or sports team nonparticipants, the odds of suicide ideation were lower among boys reporting frequent vigorous-intensity physical activity (adjusted odds ratio (AOR) = 0.48; 95% confidence interval (CI) = 0.29, 0.79) and sports team participation, respectively (AOR = 0.65; 95% CI = 0.48, 0.86).
+RESULTS: Compared with inactive students or sports team nonparticipants, the odds of suicide ideation were lower among boys reporting frequent vigorous-intensity physical activity (adjusted odds ratio (AOR) = 0.48; 95% confidence interval (CI) = 0.29, 0.79) and sports team participation, respectively (AOR = 0.65; 95% CI = 0.48, 0.86).
 The odds of suicide attempts were also lower among frequently vigorously active boys (AOR = 0.44; 95% CI = 0.21, 0.96) and sports team participants (AOR = 0.61; 95% CI = 0.40, 0.93).
 The odds of suicide attempts were lower for regular vigorously active girls compared with inactive girls (AOR = 0.67; 95% CI = 0.45, 0.99) and sports team participants compared with nonparticipants (AOR = 0.73; 95% CI = 0.57, 0.94).
 Associations with one exposure variable generally weakened when adjustment was made for the other exposure variable, or for feeling sad and hopeless.
-Conclusions: The association of physical activity and sports team participation with suicide ideation and suicide attempts varied by sex.
+CONCLUSIONS: The association of physical activity and sports team participation with suicide ideation and suicide attempts varied by sex.
 Further research is needed to clarify these different associations.

-AB - Purpose: To evaluate the associations of physical activity and sports team participation with suicidal behavior among U.S. high school students.
-Methods: Data were from the 2003 Youth Risk Behavior Survey ( N = 10,530 respondents).
+AB - PURPOSE: To evaluate the associations of physical activity and sports team participation with suicidal behavior among U.S. high school students.
+METHODS: Data were from the 2003 Youth Risk Behavior Survey (N = 10,530 respondents).
 Exposure variables included physical activity (inactive, insufficient, moderately intensive, regular vigorously intensive, and frequent vigorously intensive) and sports team participation.
 Outcome variables were suicide ideation (seriously considering and/or planning suicide) and suicide attempts.
 Hierarchical logistic regressions were run, controlling for age, race, smoking, alcohol use, drug use, geographic region, unhealthy weight-control practices, and body mass index/weight perceptions.
-Results: Compared with inactive students or sports team nonparticipants, the odds of suicide ideation were lower among boys reporting frequent vigorous-intensity physical activity (adjusted odds ratio (AOR) = 0.48; 95% confidence interval (CI) = 0.29, 0.79) and sports team participation, respectively (AOR = 0.65; 95% CI = 0.48, 0.86).
+RESULTS: Compared with inactive students or sports team nonparticipants, the odds of suicide ideation were lower among boys reporting frequent vigorous-intensity physical activity (adjusted odds ratio (AOR) = 0.48; 95% confidence interval (CI) = 0.29, 0.79) and sports team participation, respectively (AOR = 0.65; 95% CI = 0.48, 0.86).
 The odds of suicide attempts were also lower among frequently vigorously active boys (AOR = 0.44; 95% CI = 0.21, 0.96) and sports team participants (AOR = 0.61; 95% CI = 0.40, 0.93).
 The odds of suicide attempts were lower for regular vigorously active girls compared with inactive girls (AOR = 0.67; 95% CI = 0.45, 0.99) and sports team participants compared with nonparticipants (AOR = 0.73; 95% CI = 0.57, 0.94).
 Associations with one exposure variable generally weakened when adjustment was made for the other exposure variable, or for feeling sad and hopeless.
-Conclusions: The association of physical activity and sports team participation with suicide ideation and suicide attempts varied by sex.
+CONCLUSIONS: The association of physical activity and sports team participation with suicide ideation and suicide attempts varied by sex.
 Further research is needed to clarify these different associations.

-KW - Physical Activity
+KW - Adolescents

-KW - Sport Participation
+KW - Athleticism

-KW - Suicidal Behavior
+KW - Exercise

-KW - U.S. High Schools
+KW - Youth

-UR - https://doi.org/10.1249/mss.0b013e31815793a3
+UR - https://www.scopus.com/pages/publications/36749002721

 U2 - 10.1249/mss.0b013e31815793a3